A screencast is a video recording of what is displayed on your screen, often including a voiceover.

 Screencasting tools available at SHU

-The main tools available to staff are Screencast-O-Matic Pro, Camtasia and Office Mix.
+The main tools available to staff are Screencast-O-Matic Pro and Camtasia.
 Find out more about these screencasting tools and advice on how to choose the right tool.

 Sharing your screencast